 Range: Cabo San Lucas, southern Baja California, to the Queen Charlotte Islands in British Columbia (one record from Yakutat, eastern Gulf of Alaska).
-Common throughout California.
+Common from Bahia Magdalena, Baja California, to British Columbia; found throughout California.

-Habitat: Found in both offshore and inshore waters, usually offshore during the winter, more inshore (including bays) during the spring and summer.
+Habitat: Found intertidally to a recorded depth of 1,732 feet; most typically found offshore during the winter months and more inshore (including bays) during the spring and summer.
 At times, anchovies move into very shallow water where they can cause problems.
 Santa Cruz has been visited several times by vast schools of anchovy (literally millions of fish) that moved into the harbor waters, died from lack of oxygen, and to put it indelicately, stunk up the place (and fouled the bottoms of boats).

 Piers: Anchovies are found around many, if not most, piers in the summertime, but it’s mainly the experienced people who fish for them.
 Instead frozen anchovies are the bait for most people (even though fresh is better than frozen as bait).
 However, the Santa Cruz Wharf seems to see huge bait balls of anchovies almost every summer and it’s common to see almost everyone jigging up the anchovies while a second rod is resting against the railing awaiting a larger fish.
 Similar scenes are often seen along the waterfront areas in Eureka July-August but far fewer anglers seem to target the baitfish.

 Boats: Used as bait on boats, rarely a goal of anglers.